Electrical emergencies and outages

 System strength is an evolving issue right across the National Electricity Market (NEM) as new technologies replace traditional generation.
 As a result, the Australian Energy Market Commission (AEMC) introduced changes to the National Electricity Rules (NER), which require System Strength Service Providers, such as TasNetworks, to proactively plan for and pre-emptively provide sufficient system strength services right across their networks.

-TasNetworks will apply the Regulatory Investment Test for Transmission (RIT-T) process to determine which investments should be pursued to meet the new rule requirements.
+TasNetworks is applying the Regulatory Investment Test for Transmission (RIT-T) to determine the preferred solution to meet the new rule requirements.

 Please refer to our Fact Sheet (PDF) for more information on what TasNetworks is doing to ensure sufficient system strength is available across the Tasmanian power system to meet Tasmania’s renewable energy targets.